in

 Natural Stone Sealer

 This type of sealer can protect your flagstone against water, oil, and other porous chemicals.
-Aside from maximum protection, it also maintains the natural appeal of the flagstone.
+Aside from maximum protection, it also maintains the natural appeal of the stones.
 It is suitable for both indoor and outdoor uses and provides a non-skid matte texture.

 See this Glaze’N Seal extra strength natural look penetrating sealer at Amazon [sponsored link]

-Glaze ‘N Seal Clear Extra Strength Penetrating Sealer is one of the most recommended natural stone sealers in the market as it is superior in terms of protecting your flagstone against harsh elements while maintaining its natural beauty.
+Glaze โN Seal Clear Extra Strength Penetrating Sealer is one of the most recommended natural stone sealers in the market as it is superior in terms of protecting your flagstone against harsh elements while maintaining its natural beauty.

 Flagstone Sealer For A Wet Look

-Beautiful backyard at twilight that includes a pizza oven and fire pitTo make your flagstone achieve a wet look, you can use an acrylic concrete sealer.
+To make your flagstone achieve a wet look, you can use an acrylic concrete sealer.
 This type of sealer is normally used to seal concrete.
-It is also used for flagstones as it provides a glossy wet finish.
+It is also used for stones as it provides a glossy, wet finish.

 See this Enduraseal 100% acrylic wet look semi gloss concrete sealer at Amazon [sponsored link]